-Rather than dive too far down this recursive rabbit hole, let’s consider what an identity architecture that relies on reciprocity rather than projection would contain.
+Rather than dive too far down this recursive rabbit hole, let’s consider what an identity architecture that relies on reciprocity would contain.
 Our claim is that it will be made up of three critical elements.
-What Kei names as “privacy, portability, and ownership”, we will call:
+Kei names these “privacy, portability, and ownership”; we will call them:

-When your wall, profile, or feed is the first thing you see on entering some supposedly social space, you are implicitly encouraged by the environment to project onto it and we collectively enter a race to the bottom of the brainstem that incentivises consumption and filters reality.
+When your wall, profile, or feed is the first thing you see on entering some supposedly social space, you are implicitly encouraged by the environment to promote your ego and we collectively enter a race to the bottom of the brainstem that incentivises consumption and filters reality.
 The simple truth is that fake news only takes hold in a society that is itself constantly faking it.
-Looking clearly into the algorithmic mirror is a deeply revealing practice.
+Looking into the algorithmic mirror is a deeply revealing practice.

-Hence, we are seeing the rebirth of conversational spaces like the original irc (internet relay chat): slack, matrix, rocket and discord.
+As a counter movement, we are seeing the rebirth of conversational spaces like the original irc (internet relay chat): matrix, rocketchat and discord.
 Consider what happens in such places.
 Your profile is, at most, an avatar and a name and the first thing you see is not your own “stuff”, but a shared room full of other people’s voices.
 It is not just about you, it is about we, and this architecture shifts our behavioural incentives palpably.
 As Sina Habibian notes: implemented well, “identities turn protocols from one-off games to iterated ones” in which identity is not a static wall or profile page, but something more like a dynamic and context-dependent web-of-trust.

 Embracing more than the normative individual as a fundamental unit of account, such a paradigm could better serve the creation of resilient, accountable, and mutualistic institutions leading into the twenty-first century.